sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Unicode and OpenType-enabled TeX engine
+Short desc    : Unicode and OpenType-enabled TeX engine
 URL          : http://tug.org/texlive/
-Лицензия     : MIT
+License      : MIT
-Описание     : XeTeX is an extension of TeX that integrates TeX's typesetting capabilities
+Descript     : XeTeX is an extension of TeX that integrates TeX's typesetting capabilities
              : with (a) the Unicode text encoding standard (supporting most of the world’s
              : scripts) and (b) modern font technologies (TrueType and OpenType) and text
              : layout services (AAT, OpenType layout, SIL Graphite) provided by the host